*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 Concern over attendance, progress, capacity to study, behaviour and re-admission following temporary withdrawal

 5. A Head of Department or the Registrar may recommend to a Continuation of Registration Committee that a student be required to withdraw either temporarily or permanently on the grounds set out below.
 In all cases, the student should be advised in writing that a recommendation is likely to be made.
-The student should be given the opportunity to make their case in person or in writing within 10 working days of notification.
+The student should be given the opportunity to make their case in person or in writing within 10 University working days of notification.

 Concern over attendance or progress